Vreid: History

 On 7 February 2011, Vreid released their fifth album entitled V.

 On 22 February 2013, Vreid released their sixth album called Welcome Farewell.

 On 9 October 2015, Vreid released their seventh album entitled Sólverv.

 On 28 September 2018, Vreid released their eight album, Lifehunger.

 On 30 April 2021, Vreid released their ninth studio album Wild North West.

+On 23 January 2026, Vreid released the official soundtrack to the 2026 movie Kraken.
+The song is also to be featured on their upcoming album, The Skies Turn Black.